White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees will look to Aaron Judge for continued offensive production when they hit the field against Luis Robert and the Chicago White Sox on Tuesday.
+Willie Calhoun and the New York Yankees will take on Andrew Vaughn and the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET, in the second game of a three-game series.

-The White Sox are listed as +145 moneyline underdogs in this matchup against the favored Yankees (-175).
-The total for the matchup is set at 8.5 runs.
+The White Sox are listed as +115 moneyline underdogs in this matchup with the favored Yankees (-140).
+The over/under for the matchup has been set at 9 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.